Pair binding and Hund's rule breaking in high-symmetry fullerenes: Discussion

 \section{Discussion}

 We have investigated Hund's rule breaking in high-symmetry fullerenes \chemC{20}, \chemC{28}, \chemC{40} (T$_d$), and \chemC{60} using large-scale DMRG calculations for the Hubbard model.

 For \chemC{20}, we find good agreement with previously-published ED data for $U=2$ and $U=5$, but the DMRG approach is numerically cheap and allows us to compute the pair-binding energy as a function of arbitrary $U$.
-We find that \chemC{20} remains repulsive and adheres to Hund's rule in the weak-coupling limit, and we estimate a critical value of $U_c\sim 2.2$ for the metal-insulator transition.
+We find that \chemC{20} remains repulsive and adheres to Hund's rule in the weak-coupling limit, and we estimate a critical value of $U_c\sim 2.2$ for the metal-insulator transition that improves the previously published value.
 The binding energy is repulsive in the whole $U$-range.

 We observe that \chemC{28} is also adhering to Hund's rule at weak coupling.
 The half-filled ground state is magnetic with a quintet-triplet transition taking place at $U_{c,1}\sim 5.4$ before a transition to a Mott singlet takes place at $U_{c,2}\sim 11.6$.
 The typical $U$-values for carbon $U\sim2-5$~\cite{Chakravarty1991A,Wehling2011,Barford2013} place \chemC{28} into the quintet Hund magnet phase.
 A lattice of \chemC{28} molecules is therefore expected to feature spin-2 sites as the low-energy building blocks.
 An open question is about the robustness of the spin-2 state towards Jahn-Teller deformations or stabilizer atoms~\cite{Makurin2001}.